The dawning reality of physical climate risks in emerging economies

 Is is possible to measure these risks?

-A new report by the Task Force on Climate-related Financial Disclosures (TCFD), recommends that companies should consider the impact of physical climate risk, but as the report discusses there is still much work to be done on how to measure these risks.
+A new report by the Task Force on Climate-related Financial Disclosures (TCFD), recommends that companies should consider the impact of physical climate risk.
+The report also outlines that there is still much work to be done on how to measure these risks.

 The planning horizons of major companies and banks is typically only 2 or 3 years ahead, while physical climate risks are still perceived as taking years to materialise.
 This begs the question that perhaps these risks are too far off and unmeasurable to be concerned about, but that would be a mistake.

-Ultimately capitalism depends on a belief that economies will continue to grow, and companies flourish, even if some disappear others will take their place, this belief is essential otherwise firms would not invest in the future.
-Climate breakdown challenges that belief, making it clear that profound changes are underway which will transform the environment in a devasting manner, which is why so many firms are currently doing very little to monitor or report on these risks.
+Ultimately capitalism depends on a belief that economies will continue to grow, and companies flourish, even if some disappear others will take their place.
+This belief is essential otherwise firms would not invest in the future.
+Climate breakdown challenges that belief, making it clear that profound changes are underway which will transform the environment in a devasting manner.
+This is perhaps why so many firms are currently doing very little to monitor or report on these risks.

-The good news is that companies acting now will best be able to adapt to and even take advantage of a changing environment such as investing in water efficient irrigation, or changing crop production to plants better suited to higher temperatures or for other industries moving assets away from regions afflicted by extreme weather.
+The good news is that companies acting now will best be able to adapt to and even take advantage of a changing environment such as investing in water efficient irrigation.
+Changing crop production to plants better suited to higher temperatures or for other industries moving assets away from regions afflicted by extreme weather.

 But time is running out the longer companies ignore the risks of climate change, the more likely it is they will be caught out by a changing environment and face major losses as a result.